Sectarianism: Authoritarian regimes

-Approaches to Study Sectarian Identities in authoritarian regimes
+Sectarian identities in authoritarian regimes

 Scholars have adopted three approaches to study sectarian discourses: primordialism, instrumentalism, and constructivism.
-Primordialism sees sectarian identity as rotted in biology and ingrained in history and culture.
+Primordialism sees sectarian identity as rooted in biology and ingrained in history and culture.
 Makdisi describes the process of bringing the sectarian discourses back to early Islamic history as "pervasive medievalization".
-The centuries-old narrative is problematic as it treats sectarian identities in the Middle East as sui generis instead of modern collective identities.
+The narrative of centuries-old sectarian tensions is problematic as it treats sectarian identities in the Middle East as sui generis instead of modern collective identities.
 Scholars should be cautious of sectarian essentialism and Middle East exceptionalism the primordial narrative reinforces since primordialism suggests sectarian tensions persist while theological differences do not guarantee conflicts.
 Instrumentalism emphasizes that ruling elites manipulate identities to create violent conflicts for their interests.
 Instrumentalists see the Sunni-Shi'a divide as a modern invention and challenge the myths of primordial narratives since sectarian harmony have existed for centuries.
 Constructivism is in the middle ground of primordialism and instrumentalism.

 Religious sectarianism

 In 1871, New York's Orange Riots were incited by Irish Protestants.
 63 citizens, mostly Irish Catholics, were massacred in the resulting police-action.
+The outbreak pictured is at Lamartine Hall, the Grand Orange Lodge of the United States.

 Wherever people of different religions live in close proximity to each other, religious sectarianism can often be found in varying forms and degrees.
 In some areas, religious sectarians (for example Protestant and Catholic Christians) now exist peacefully side by side for the most part, although these differences have resulted in violence, death, and outright warfare as recently as the 1990s.
 Probably the best-known example in recent times were The Troubles.

 Catholic-Protestant sectarianism has also been a factor in U.S. presidential campaigns.
 Prior to John F. Kennedy, only one Catholic (Al Smith) had ever been a major party presidential nominee, and he had been solidly defeated largely because of claims based on his Catholicism.
 JFK chose to tackle the sectarian issue head-on during the West Virginia primary, but that only sufficed to win him barely enough Protestant votes to eventually win the presidency by one of the narrowest margins ever.

 Within Islam, there has been dilemmas at various periods between Sunnis and Shias; Shias consider Sunnis to be false, due to their refusal to accept the first caliph as Ali and accept all following descendants of him as infallible and divinely guided.
 Many Sunni religious leaders, including those inspired by Wahhabism and other ideologies have declared Shias to be heretics or apostates.